GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Performance Evaluation

 \Cref{fig:eval_waittime} shows the results.
 In (a) we can see the effect on the execution time of one round.
 It is primarily tied to $t_{ele}$, as can be seen if comparing different $t_{max}$ that result in the same $t_{ele}$.
 The graph (b) in turn shows how many unjustified \ac{bft} messages were received.
 While a lower $t_{ele}$ reduces the execution time, it also increases the number of nodes falsely assuming to be jurors.

 \Cref{fig:eval_waittime} (c) shows the average number of messages per node for the election phase.
 This shows how many nodes actively participate in the election, i.e., nodes assuming their wait time still has merit after waiting for $t_{ele}$.
 However, (d) shows how many jurors get to the point of sending out a decision.
 This measurement should ideally match the chosen $j$, so 22 in this case.
+Even though lower numbers would suffice, matching $j$ allows the network to better account for other faults in the consensus phase.
 Yet, it can be seen that if the time parameters are chosen too small, not the entire jury can reach a decision or none at all, as the nodes' $JEL$ will diverge to the point where no quorum can be established among the jury.